-- 5. Diarrhoea and ulcerative stomatitis are frequent toxic effects and require interruption of therapy, otherwise haemorrhagic enteritis and death from intestinal perforation may occur. - 6.
-Methotrexate affects gametogenesis during the period of its administration and may result in decreased fertility which is thought to be reversible on discontinuation of therapy.
+5. Diarrhoea and ulcerative stomatitis are frequent toxic effects and require interruption of therapy, otherwise haemorrhagic enteritis and death from intestinal perforation may occur.

+6. Methotrexate affects gametogenesis during the period of its administration and may result in decreased fertility which is thought to be reversible on discontinuation of therapy.
 Conception should be avoided during the period of methotrexate administration and for at least 6 months thereafter.
-Patients and their partners should be advised to this effect. - 7.
-Methotrexate has some immunosuppressive activity and immunological responses to concurrent vaccination may be decreased.
+Patients and their partners should be advised to this effect.

+7. Methotrexate has some immunosuppressive activity and immunological responses to concurrent vaccination may be decreased.
 The immunosuppressive effect of methotrexate should be taken into account when immune responses of patients are important or essential.
-Immunisation with live virus vaccines is generally not recommended. - 8.
-Pleural effusions and ascites should be drained prior to initiation of methotrexate therapy. - 9.
-Deaths have been reported with the use of methotrexate.
+Immunisation with live virus vaccines is generally not recommended.

+8. Pleural effusions and ascites should be drained prior to initiation of methotrexate therapy.

+9. Deaths have been reported with the use of methotrexate.
 Serious adverse reactions including deaths have been reported with concomitant administration of methotrexate (usually in high doses) along with some non-steroidal anti-inflammatory drugs (NSAIDs).

+10.Concomitant administration of folate antagonists such as trimethoprim/sulphamethoxazole has been reported to cause an acute megaloblastic pancytopenia in rare instances.

+11.Systemic toxicity may occur following intrathecal administration.
+Blood counts should be monitored closely.

-- 10. Concomitant administration of folate antagonists such as trimethoprim/sulphamethoxazole has been reported to cause an acute megaloblastic pancytopenia in rare instances. - 11.
-A chest X-ray is recommended prior to initiation of methotrexate therapy. - 12.
-If acute methotrexate toxicity occurs, patients may require folinic acid. - 13.
-Severe, occasionally fatal, cutaneous or sensitivity reactions (e.g., toxic epidermic necrolysis, Stevens-Johnson syndrome, exfoliative dermatitis, skin necrosis, erythema multiforme, vasculitis and extensive herpetiform skin eruptions) may occur after the administration of methotrexate and recovery ensured mostly after discontinuation of the therapy.
+12.A chest X-ray is recommended prior to initiation of methotrexate therapy.

+13.If acute methotrexate toxicity occurs, patients may require folinic acid.

+14. Severe, occasionally fatal, cutaneous or sensitivity reactions (e.g., toxic epidermic necrolysis, Stevens-Johnson syndrome, exfoliative dermatitis, skin necrosis, erythema multiforme, vasculitis and extensive herpetiform skin eruptions) may occur after the administration of methotrexate and recovery ensured mostly after discontinuation of the therapy.